How To Prepare Your Chicken Coop For Winter

 chickens perched on a chicken roost inside of a coop

-If you have a garden this is a great place to toss your bedding in the fall.
-Soiled bedding is a great compost and will do wonders for your veggies come spring.
+If you have a garden, this is a great place to toss your bedding in the fall.
+Soiled bedding is an excellent compost and will do wonders for your veggies come spring.

-SLCG PRO TIP: Just remember to never add fresh chicken manure directly to plants or you will do more harm than good.
-Raw manure will burn and even kill a plant so instead, let things compost down either over the winter in your garden or in a compost bin.
+SLCG PRO TIP: Remember to never add fresh chicken manure directly to plants, or you will do more harm than good.
+Raw manure will burn and even kill a plant, so you will want to let things compost down either over the winter in your garden or a compost bin/area in your yard.

 piles of chicken manure in a garden